Are you feeling stressed, anxious, or overwhelmed? Learn how acupuncture can help.

 ….then all it takes is one quick move in the wrong direction, or sleeping in an uncomfortable position, and WHACK!
 Your neck is strained.

-One trick I want to share with you is a special point on the back of your hand:
+One trick I want to share with you is one of the best acupressure points on the back of your hand for alleviating neck pain:

 It’s about 1 inch above your knuckles between your index and middle finger.
 Found it?
 Press on it hard, and take a few deep and slow breaths as you try moving your neck again.
 Now, I hope that this temporary relief gives you … well, some relief!

 And if you would like to finally eliminate this pain (and many others), then might I suggest that you look into an acupuncture session.
 My clients notice a significant change even in the first session.
 Why is that?
 Because acupuncture improves circulation, and pain is either the result of constricted circulation or the pain has caused you to take on poor postures which also hinder your body’s circulation.
 That’s just one way that acupuncture can free yourself of pain.
 And there is the BONUS that it also nourishes the tendons and ligaments that are out of whack - also due to poor circulation and poor posture.
 It’s all connected!

 We’ll discuss the problem in more detail, provide some food therapy recommendations and do some acupuncture to free you from the pain in your neck.

 Feeling restless at night?
 Unable to turn off your mind? or waking up at the same odd hour each night?
 Sleep is crucial to your overall well-being.
 Here are some tips to get your beauty rest.